-The MATP program is open to a limited number of advanced CoAT and FIT participants, CoAT or PTP alumni, and postdoctoral scholars.
+The program is open to a limited number of advanced Certificate of Accomplishment in Teaching and Fundamentals In Teaching participants, program alumni, and postdoctoral scholars.
 Upon entering this program, students will select a mentor professor in their field of expertise from an outside university.
 These mentor professors will offer vast experience, talent, and knowledge in teaching, research, and service in their respective fields.
 In the fall, participants will choose, meet, observe, and establish relationships with their mentor.
 In the spring, participants will observe their professors teaching and teach a class session, as well as participating in the peer review process.
-MATP workshops will allow opportunities for MATP participants to reflect, share their experiences, discuss teaching strategies, and learn from other participants.
+Program workshops will allow opportunities for participants to reflect, share their experiences, discuss teaching strategies, and learn from other participants.

 This is a competitive program, and participation is limited.
 The application period will open in Fall of 2014 for the 2014-2015 MATP Cohort.
 Participants will be selected based on the quality of responses in the application, future career goals, and prior teaching experience.

 - Shadow an experienced professor in your field of study at neighboring universities

 - Discover the ‘inside scoop’ on being a tenured/experienced professor

 - Earn three credits towards Certificate of Accomplishment in Teaching workshops